fuchsteufelswild/arpg-simulation-core/README.md

 ## What this is

 A clean implementation of the gameplay systems that define ARPGs like Path of Exile — modifier evaluation, ability composition, status effects, deterministic combat — separated cleanly from rendering and input.
 The C++ core knows nothing about Unity, OpenGL, or graphics.
 Unity reads sim state via snapshots and submits commands.
-The boundary is a five-function C ABI.
+The boundary is a nine-function C ABI.

 The project demonstrates production-grade C++ gameplay architecture: data-oriented design, clear ownership, deterministic update loops, layered systems, comprehensive testing.

 ## Architecture at a glance

 - **Pure C++23 simulation library** (`sim/`) — world, entities, modifiers, abilities, status effects, the tick loop
-- **C ABI shim** (`sim_api/`) — five exported functions, opaque handle, zero-copy snapshots, marshaled commands
+- **C ABI shim** (`sim_api/`) — nine exported functions, opaque handle, zero-copy snapshots, marshaled commands
-- **Test suite** (`tests/`, `sim_api/tests/`) — 191 tests covering unit behavior and integration scenarios
+- **Test suite** (`tests/`, `sim_api/tests/`) — 210 tests covering unit behavior and integration scenarios
 - **Data-driven content** (`data/abilities.toml`) — abilities defined declaratively and loaded at startup

 The C++ core is single-threaded by design — determinism is significantly cheaper to guarantee on a single thread, and the workload doesn't justify threading at this scale.